arinco-crew-community/classic-vnet-private-link/README.md

 The resource ID will look like this:
 /subscriptions/5ef11cc0-15c0-4f78-a5f8-c8053e813f30/resourceGroups/cloud-service-private-link/providers/Microsoft.ClassicNetwork/virtualNetworks/classic-vnet

-To get the resource ID via the azure classic CLI.

 Then to peer your classic vnet to your arm vnet execute the following replacing the value for <remote_vnet_resource_id> with the remote vnet resource id idenitfied above.